Jack began rowing in 2008 at Robinson Secondary in Fairfax, VA, and medaled at various state and regional regattas.

 He has an ACE Personal Trainer License, a CPR/AED certification, and a US Rowing Level 3 coaching certification.

-Carol came to McLean as a part-time assistant girls coach in 2016.
-Under Carol's leadership, the McLean 3V earned a silver medal and Freshman 8 earned a gold at the Virginia State Championship.
-Additionally, the Frosh 8 finised 5th in the finals at SRAA's.
+Carol came to McLean in 2016.
+Under her leadership, both the freshman 8 and 1V have finished 5th at SRAA nationals.
+Carol's boats have won several State Championships.
 Carol was the Yorktown girls head coach from 2008-2015 and helped build the program to its current success, with medals at States, Stotes, and SRAA's.
 Prior to Yorktown, Carol coached the novice girls at TJ.
 Additionally, Carol was named Washington Post All-Met Coach of the Year in 2010.

 Carol has been a US junior national sculling coach, OBC select junior sculling coach, and has worked with master athletes at NVRC and Occoquan Boat Club.
-Currently, Carol oversees the High Performance Junior and U23 women at Potomac Boat Club.
-Carol's U19 and U23 sculling boats have earned medals at Club Nationals, Head of the Charles as well as local regatta's.
-Carol loves to be a student of our sport, holds a level III coaching certificate, and has attended the advanced level clinic, she is CPR/First Aid certified and a registered YIN yoga teacher.
+Currently, Carol oversees the High Performance Junior and U23 seasonal programs at Potomac Boat Club.
+Carol's U19 and U23 sculling boats have earned medals at Summer Nationals and Head of the Charles.
+Carol loves to be a student of our sport, holds a Level 3 coaching certificate (high performance).
+She is CPR/First Aid certified and a registered YIN yoga teacher and Level 1 CrossFit trainer.

-When not coaching, attending clinics, rowing or racing herself, Carol can be found practicing yoga, lifting barbells, or attending local sporting events (let's go Caps, Nats, and Redskins)!
+When not coaching, attending clinics, rowing or racing herself, Carol can be found practicing yoga, lifting barbells, or attending local sporting events.
+(Let's go Caps, Nats, and Commanders!)